ccubed/AngelBot/docs/source/XIVDB.rst

 Introduction
 ============

 This a parser built on top of XIVDB.
-It parses pretty much all the data available on the and returns a url on some, but to be honest some of the data is just useless.
+It parses pretty much all the data available and returns a url on some, but to be honest some of the data is just useless.
 It doesn't parse emotes and dungeons, for instance, because there's no useful information there.

 Commands
 ========